rounaq-aiml/rounaq-aiml/README.md

 🎓 BTech AI/ML — Class of 2030

-🔭 Currently: Preparing for BTech AI/ML Journey
+🔭 Currently: An Ongoing BTech AI/ML Batch of 2030

 🌱 Learning: CS50 Harvard — Starting May 24, 2026